Data Gold Mine: Measure Excess Inventory with Industry Benchmarks

 I provide the above as a framework to help you define excess inventory at your business.
 As a summary, I follow the below process in my own consulting practice:

-- Utilize publicly-available data to calculate the average inventory level for your peer group.
+- Utilize public filing data to calculate the average inventory level for these businesses.

 - Of your peer group, which company has the lowest level of inventory?
 What is unique about this business?
 I will research SEC filings, investor presentation, or earnings call transcripts of to find the ‘special sauce’ that helps the business maintain best-in-class inventory levels.